Horatio Clare

-Horatio Clare is a Welsh author known for travel, memoir, nature and children's books, his travel and feature essays, and his writing and broadcasting on mental health and psychiatry.
-A former BBC producer on Front Row (BBC Radio 4), Night Waves (BBC Radio 3) and The Verb (BBC Radio 3), he presents the Sound Walks series on BBC Radio 3, and is the writer and co-presenter of the Radio 4 series Is Psychiatry Working?
+Horatio Clare is a Welsh author of travel, memoir, nature and children's books, travel and feature essays, and writing and broadcasting on mental health and psychiatry.
+A former BBC producer on Front Row (BBC Radio 4), Night Waves (BBC Radio 3) and The Verb (BBC Radio 3), he presents the Sound Walks series on BBC Radio 3, and is also the writer and co-presenter of the Radio 4 series Is Psychiatry Working?
 He is a senior lecturer in creative non-fiction at the University of Manchester.